roed314/root-unitary/postgres_schema.md

 pic_size                     | integer   | Size of Pic(S)
 multiplicator_ring           | text      | label for the multiplicator ring S isog_label                   | text      | label for the isogeny class
-ideal_basis                  | numeric[] | Z-basis for the chosen representative of weak equivalence class is_invertible                | boolean   | Invertible in its multiplicator ring inverting_element            | numeric[] | When invertible, an element x so that I/x is the ring (null if not invertible), expressed in terms of `V^g,...,V,1,F,F^2,...,F^{g-1}` minimal_overorders           | smallint[] | list of `we_numbers` for minimal overorders
+ideal_basis_numerators       | numeric[] | Z-basis for the chosen representative of weak equivalence class, after scaling by the denominator ideal_basis_denominator      | numeric   | denominator for coefficients in the Z-basis (will be a divisor of the index of the Frobenius order in the maximal order) is_invertible                | boolean   | Invertible in its multiplicator ring inverting_element            | numeric[] | When invertible, an element x so that I/x is the ring (null if not invertible), expressed in terms of `V^g,...,V,1,F,F^2,...,F^{g-1}` minimal_overorders           | smallint[] | list of `we_numbers` for minimal overorders